RiTeK: A Dataset for Large Language Models Complex Reasoning over Textual Knowledge Graphs in Medicine: Experiments

 \subsection{Results and Discussion}

-Table~\ref{con:Model_main_performance} shows the experiment results of various approaches based on Excat Match and Rougle-1.
+Table~\ref{con:Model_main_performance} shows the experiment results of various approaches based on Exact Match and Rouge-1.
 We have the following observations.
-(1) We observed that the baseline models struggle to generate the correct answers on RiTeK-PharmKG and RiTeK-ADint.
+Zero-shot and few-shot setting: (1) We observed that the baseline models struggle to generate the correct answers on RiTeK-PharmKG and RiTeK-ADint.
 For GPT-4 and GPT+COT, they are challenges in utilizing reasoning information from the graph.
 Although GPT+COT can utilize step-by-step reasoning, it still relies on the inherent knowledge of the LLM, which limits its ability to apply clear logical reasoning based on knowledge graphs.
 For the Random Walk, while it can provide reasoning paths, its random nature limits its ability to accurately identify the correct path information.
-However, it could get the better performance than GPT-4 in RiTek-Adint.
-Both MCTS and Relational MCTS still face challenges in consistently answering questions and providing the correct reasoning path in 100 percent.
-However, they can offer valuable path information that enhances LLM performance, especially for Relational LLMs.
-(2) Our Relational MCTS outperforms all the strong baselines across all evaluation metrics.
-This success is attributed to the designed stop sign and expansion progress, which help the model identify the appropriate path information effectively.
-(3) Relational MCTS demonstrates better precision but lower recall in the RiTeK-ADint dataset.
-This discrepancy arises from the fact that MCTS generates an average of 2.70 answers for each sentence, while RMCTS generates an average of only 1.08 answers.
-The ground truth average length of answers is 1.02.
-In the medical domain, we aim to generate more accurate answers.
+However, it could get the better performance than GPT-4 in RiTek-Adint and STaRK-Prime in the zero/few-shot setting.
+(2) Tree-of-Thought (ToT) and Graph-of-Thought (GoT) attempt to guide LLM reasoning through structured prompting, encouraging step-by-step or graph-based logical thinking.
+However, on complex textual KBQA datasets like RiTeK-PharmKG and RiTeK-ADint, both methods consistently underperform, with F1 scores far below those of retrieval-augmented approaches like KAR (e.g., ToT: 13.42 vs. KAR: 27.50 in zero-shot).
+This suggests that the internal knowledge and reasoning capabilities of LLMs alone are insufficient for tasks that require fine-grained relational understanding and the integration of attribute information from the query.
+Despite their logical scaffolding, ToT and GoT struggle to recover factual precision without access to external structured knowledge.
+(3) KAR achieves strong performance on medical datasets like RiTeK-PharmKG and RiTeK-ADint, outperforming baselines in both zero-shot and few-shot settings.
+Its main strength lies in combining textual semantics with structured KG relations to generate accurate and context-aware query expansions.
+However, KAR relies on retrieving the top-n relevant documents; however, determining an appropriate value for n and the optimal order in which to select documents is non-trivial.
+(4) G-Retriever shows moderate performance across medical datasets, but generally underperforms compared to methods like KAR or TOG in both zero-shot and few-shot settings.
+For example, on STaRK-Prime, its ROUGE-1 F1 score (5.17 vs. 11.12 zero-shot) lags significantly behind KAR, This indicates a weaker ability to handle complex relational constraints, particularly when the answer’s attributes are embedded in the query.
+Its main strength lies in interpretable subgraph selection using PCST, which enhances explainability and helps mitigate hallucinations.
+(5)TOG performs moderately in zero-shot settings but shows strong gains in few-shot scenarios, achieving top-tier ROUGE-1 F1 scores like 37.11 on RiTeK-ADint and 36.43 on STaRK-Prime.
+This highlights its ability to leverage demonstrations to guide accurate reasoning over knowledge graphs, especially in complex biomedical tasks.